SelfhostedPro/Yacht/README.md

 <img src="https://opensource.nyc3.cdn.digitaloceanspaces.com/attribution/assets/PoweredByDO/DO_Powered_by_Badge_blue.png" width="30%"  alt="Yacht Logo From Github"/>
 </a>

+## This applicaton has not been updated in a while, I have brought it up to date as much as possible for security.
+Under the "wicked-testdeploy" branch.

+## However, there is a new version at https://github.com/SelfhostedPro/yacht-nuxt that is almost complete.

+### wickedyoda

 ## Yacht

 Yacht is a container management UI with a focus on templates and 1-click deployments.